It took me time to read this book, close to 1000 pages. This epic takes

 communicating in authentic voices and reflecting their times.
 I can

-only say that it is an incredible look at history through individuals
+only say that it is an incredible look at history through individuals and families caught up in the times.

 I particularly was intrigued by the Lunceford family.
 Driven from